-- As an eligible member of the U-M College of Engineering community, an individual has access to a particular set of computing services provided by CAEN.
+- As an eligible member of the Michigan Engineering community, an individual has access to a particular set of computing services provided by CAEN.

 - 24-hour access to CAEN computer labs

 - 24-hour remote access to the Windows Remote Desktop Service

-All individuals who access CAEN computer lab services are subject to University of Michigan and College of Engineering policies, outlined in the CAEN Conditions of Use.
+All individuals who access CAEN computer lab services are subject to University of Michigan and Michigan Engineering policies, outlined in the CAEN Conditions of Use.

 ITS Computing Accounts

-Eligible members of the College of Engineering may also obtain computing services provided by Information & Technology Services (ITS).
+Eligible members of Michigan Engineering may also obtain computing services provided by Information & Technology Services (ITS).
 ITS offers a set of Standard Computing Services for access to campus-wide computing resources.
 In addition, access to CAEN computing services requires a U-M uniqname and UMICH password for authentication, so individuals must obtain their U-M ITS computing account prior to accessing CAEN services.